yousefja/FC-Neural-Network-From-Scratch/README.md

 # FC-Neural-Net-From-Scratch
- In this project, I have built a fully connected neural net for the MNIST digit recognition task.
+ In this project, I have built a fully connected neural net for the MNIST digit recognition task (this is the MNIST_fullyconnected.ipynb file).

  This method was learned from Andrew Ng in the DeepLearning.ai Deep Learning Specialization.